11ty/11ty-website/docs/data-preprocessing.md

 ---
 # Global Data File Preprocessing

+* Starting in Eleventy 1.0, this feature is disabled by default: `dataTemplateEngine: false`
+* Prior versions of Eleventy used Liquid preprocessing by default: `dataTemplateEngine: "liquid"`

-All [global JSON data files](/docs/data-global/) (*not template/directory data files*) will be preprocessed with the template engine specified under the `dataTemplateEngine` configuration option.
-Note that `package.json` data is automatically available here under the `pkg` variable.
+[Global JSON data files](/docs/data-global/) (*not template/directory data files*) can be optionally preprocessed with a template engine specified under the `dataTemplateEngine` configuration option. `package.json` data is available here under the `pkg` variable.

-For example, if your `dataTemplateEngine` is using the default `liquid` engine you can do this:
+For example, if your `dataTemplateEngine` is using `liquid` you can do this:

 {% raw %}
 ```json